 Soya Camerounaise

-Cameroonian soya is the country's adaptation of the Hausa-Fulani suya tradition that crosses the Nigeria-Cameroon border.
+Cameroonian soya is the local adaptation of the Hausa-Fulani suya tradition that crosses the Nigeria-Cameroon border — and the name is the same Hausa word: 'suya' derives from the Hausa verb soya, 'to fry/grill' (the meat fries in its own rendered fat over the coals), so Cameroon's 'soya' and Nigeria's 'suya' are one word, not a coincidence.
 The Fulani pastoralists of Northern Cameroon brought the technique south to Garoua, then the spice mix migrated to Yaoundé and Douala.
-Sold from charcoal braziers in the evening hours — the smell of soya grilling defines Cameroonian city nights.
-The peanut-rub is the signature; without it, it's just grilled beef.
+The signature peanut rub is built on kuli-kuli (defatted ground-peanut cake) blended into the Hausa 'yaji' spice — reflecting Northern Nigeria's long groundnut-growing heritage.
+Without the peanut rub, it's just grilled beef.
 Eaten standing, with the fingers, washed down with chilled palm wine or beer.

 Slide a chunk of soya off the skewer — the surface is char-crusted, the interior chewy-tender, every fiber coated in spiced peanut.
 The peanut adds an unmistakable nutty depth that ordinary grilled beef can't match; ginger and chili build heat; nutmeg adds warmth.
 Each bite finishes with the toasted-peanut crunch left in the mouth.
 Pair with onion-tomato salad — the acidity and crunch cut through the rich meat.
 Cold beer alongside.